karinapatel02/karinapatel02/README.md

 ## I am a Data Scientist

 An analytical and results-driven professional with a Master’s in Computer Science and a deep passion for data.
 I love transforming complex datasets into meaningful insights, with hands-on experience in machine learning, NLP, and statistical analysis.
-My work has created tangible business impact—such as driving 15Cr+ savings for an enterprise client—while fueling my curiosity to keep learning and experimenting.
+My work has created tangible business impact, such as driving 15Cr+ savings for an enterprise client, while fueling my curiosity to keep learning and experimenting.

 I bring strong skills in Python, SQL, Excel, Power BI, and model deployment, backed by a solid foundation in software engineering and object-oriented programming.
 I thrive in fast-paced environments, enjoy solving problems creatively, and love translating data into stories that drive decisions and innovation.